 - Carpets on both housing units need to be replaced.
-They are heavily stained and damaged beyond repair. - The air conditioning system in the Administration building needs to be inspected to ensure it is operating properly. - Gutters throughout the facility need to be cleaned to remove growing plants and organic debris. - Lockers: Fix broken visitor lockers inside the lobby. - Hampers/Laundry Carts: Purchase hampers or laundry carts for the housing units to prevent soiled laundry from being stored on the dayroom floors.

-- Personal Storage: Install the institutional shelving in each cell by the end-of-the-year as planned. - Paint the pillars, doorways, and doors on the housing units. - Zoom Visiting: set up an additional computer, laptop, or tablet on each housing unit to allow for more Zoom visits to occur at one time.
-This will increase the amount of time youths can spend with family without encroaching upon staffing requirements and scheduled programming. - Telephones: Repair internal telephone lines on each housing to eliminate the static and connectivity issues youth and families are experiencing.
-The housing units currently have one telephone that all of the youths must share to make their telephone calls.
-Additional telephones are needed on each housing unit to allow for more than one youth to use the telephone at one time and help maintain programming schedules. - Vacuums: New vacuums are needed on each housing unit.
-The current vacuums do not work properly.
+They are heavily stained and damaged beyond repair. - Air conditioning system in the Administration building needs to be inspected to ensure it is operating properly. - Gutters throughout the facility need to be cleaned to remove growing plants and organic debris. - Lockers: Fix broken visitor lockers inside the lobby. - Hampers/Laundry Carts: Purchase hampers or laundry carts for the housing units to prevent soiled laundry from being stored on the dayroom floors. - Personal Storage: Install the institutional shelving in each cell by the end of the year as planned. - Paint the pillars, doorways, and doors on the housing units. - Zoom Visiting: set up an additional computer, laptop, or tablet on each housing unit to allow for more Zoom visits to occur at one time.
+This will increase the amount of time youths can spend with family without encroaching upon staffing requirements and scheduled programming. - Telephones: Purchase and install an additional telephone on each housing to allow more than one youth the opportunity to use the telephone at one time.
+The additional telephone will also help staff maintain programming schedules. - Vacuums: New vacuums are needed on each housing unit.
+The current vacuums do not work properly